ics-jku/riscv-vp-plusplus/README.md

  - Virtual memory support (Sv32, Sv39, Sv48)

 For related information, e.g. verification, please visit https://www.informatik.uni-bremen.de/agra/projects/risc-v/ or contact <riscv@informatik.uni-bremen.de>.
 We accept pull requests and in general contributions are very welcome.
+If you are using the RISC-V VP in a scientific paper, please cite https://doi.org/10.1016/j.sysarc.2020.101756.
+For the Virtual Breadboard GUI, please refer to https://www.mdpi.com/2079-9268/12/4/52.

 In the following we provide build instructions and how to compile and run software on the VP.